Introduction

 Walk and Shop on Bleecker Street (11:30am)

 Bleecker Street is lined with a mix of high-end boutiques and unique local shops.
 It’s a great place for window shopping or finding a special souvenir.
-The street has long been a destination for fashion and fragrance lovers, featuring several major luxury brands like Marc Jacobs, Ralph Lauren, and Diptyque (a French perfumer).
 You’ll also find various independent jewelry and clothing stores, especially those focused on accessories and unique gifts.
-For a taste of the Village’s local flavor, look out for the charmingly retro Bleecker Street Records.

 The West Village might be famous for its historic jazz clubs and brownstones, but its retail scene is effortlessly chic.
 It’s a masterclass in “curated cool,” blending luxury boutiques with iconic staples like Goods for the Study.
 If your style leans more toward timeless leather goods and designer stationery than neon and pop culture, these winding streets are going to be the highlight of your afternoon.